eclipsesource/tabris-js-docs/docs/latest/widget-basics.md

 ## Events

 Widgets can fire a number of events, e.g. on touch or on modification.
-Event listeners can be added using the [event API](api/Events.md) methods `on` and `once`, and removed using `off`.
+Event listeners can be added using the methods `on` and `once`, and removed using `off`.

 Example: